-What do you enjoy most about what you teach?
-Is there anything notable or unique about the kind of students that you teach?
+What do you enjoy the most about your curriculum?
+Is there anything unique about your students?

 I have a passion for healthcare and the role that informatics plays in the industry.
 My career has given me an opportunity to contribute to the field’s development.
 I enjoy sharing my passion, and vision for the field’s evolution with my students, who are entering the field or seeking opportunities to advance their skills.
 I enjoy hearing students’ perspectives on how changes in healthcare affect them both personally and at work.

 Why did you pursue your specific field of choice?